data-exchange/dxchange/docs/source/index.rst

 Welcome to Data Exchange's documentation!
 =========================================
 `Data Exchange`_ is a Python toolbox for reading and writing  `Data Exchange`_ files.
-It provides an interface between tomographic raw datasets collected at different :ref:`synchrotron_facilities` and `tomoPy`_, a Python toolbox to perform tomographic data processing and image reconstruction tasks developed at the `Advanced Photon Source`_.
+It also provides an interface between tomographic raw datasets collected at different :ref:`synchrotron_facilities` and `tomoPy`_, a Python toolbox to perform tomographic data processing and image reconstruction tasks developed at the `Advanced Photon Source`_.

 =========
 Contents: